William Moritz: Scholarship

 Moritz developed his interest in the work of Oskar Fischinger while a student at USC in 1958.
 His early enthusiasm for Fischinger's work became the focus of his career: "I saw my first Fischinger film, and it popped all my buttons!"
-(Keefer 2003) Moritz's first major critical work on Fischinger was published in Film Culture, in an issue devoted largely to this extensive essay about Fischinger, in 1974.
+Moritz's first major critical work on Fischinger was published in Film Culture, in an issue devoted largely to this extensive essay about Fischinger, in 1974.
 In 1969, Moritz had begun his decades-long study, aided by Fischinger's widow Elfriede, finally culminating in the major biographical work Optical Poetry: The Life and Work of Oskar Fischinger (2004).
 (The title is an allusion to An Optical Poem, a short film made by Fischinger for Metro-Goldwyn-Mayer in 1937).
 Optical Poetry is regarded as a major study of Fischinger's life and work.
 It received a Willy Haas Award as best book publication at cinefest - International Festival of German Film Heritage 2004.